A Brief Overview Of The 4 Point Inspection

 • Cast Iron

-Polybutylene and lead piping are looked upon unfavorably.
-If your home contains either of these, you will probably be required to replace them before getting your insurance policy.
+Polybutylene and lead piping are outdated and can compromise insurance coverage.
+If your home contains either of these, you will probably be required to replace them before obtaining an insurance policy.

-Your HVAC is typically the final portion of the inspection.
-It’s also the least likely to pose a threat.
-You’re really just looking to make sure that the HVAC is sufficient for the size of the home and that it’s in good working condition.
+Your HVAC is usually the final portion of the inspection, and it’s also the least likely to pose a threat.
+Here, we’re looking to ensure the HVAC is sufficient for the size of the home and in good working condition.

 Booking an inspection is easy and convenient.